 Now we need to find the answer to the bigger question whether IVF is completely safe?

-There is no strait answer to this question.
+There is no straight answer to this question.
 Any medical or surgical intervention always involves some sort of risk.
 The IVF has also the following 4 risk factors.

 - IVF increases the risks of pre-eclampsia and neonatal deaths